watson/stream-chopper/README.md

 const chopper = new StreamChopper({
   maxSize: 30,        // chop stream when it reaches 30 bytes
   maxDuration: 10000, // chop stream if it's been open for 10s
-  softlimit: true,    // allow size to exeed maxSize slightly
+  softlimit: true     // allow size to exeed maxSize slightly })
-  splitWrites: false  // don't split a written chunk over two streams })

 chopper.on('stream', function (stream, next) {